qunosteve/Amphitheatre/README.md

 # The Ape Society Amphitheatre Module for Mount and Blade 2: Bannerlord

-## This Module will Encompass 4 Modifications
+## This Module will Encompass 4 Sections

 1) Custom Game Mode Logic to accomodate blockchain authenticated loadouts.